KevinSia/mdn-locallibrary/npm-basics.md

-# Initializing a new application
+# Initializing a new package

 1. run `npm init` in terminal
 	- creates a `package.json` file while prompting information about the application such as